-Here is what Facebook Recruiter Ambra Benjamin thinks.
+Here is what Facebook recruiter Ambra Benjamin thinks:

 “We just want to know about things that pertain to your work history.
 So please take your photo off your resume.
 If we want to see what you look like, recruiters can just stalk you on LinkedIn.”

-There you have it!
-And from someone who recruits for Facebook!
-It serves no purpose.
+There you have it from someone who recruits for Facebook!
+A photo on your resume serves no purpose.
 Leave it off and stick to a clean, concise, and professional resume.

 Having a photo on your resume opens the doors for discrimination.
 You should never provide an unnecessary opportunity for an employer to discriminate against you for any reason.
 By including your image, you’re revealing information about your age, gender, and ethnicity.
 None of these factors are relevant to your job search.
 For legal reasons, some hiring managers toss out any resumes that include a photo simply to avoid being accused of discriminatory hiring!